-Tangible personal property
+Tangible personal

-- Tangible personal property is generally; - Goods that can be seen, weighed, measured, felt, or touched, or that are in any other way perceptible to the senses, such as clothing, vehicles, furniture, equipment and generally all other moveable goods, but does not include intangible property or real property. - Machinery, equipment, apparatus, or storage structures (that are not buildings, ex: warehouses or grain elevators) that are installed in, or attached to, buildings or land and that are used in the manufacturing, producing, processing, storing, handling, packaging, displaying, transporting, transmission or distribution of tangible personal property, or in providing a service. - Plumbing, heating, cooling, electrical, electronic and telecommunication systems and components installed on, under or in, or attached to, land, buildings or structures (known as M&E systems). - Computer software as defined in the Act, including any document or manual designed to facilitate the use of the software. - Electricity.
+- property - Tangible personal property is generally; - Goods that can be seen, weighed, measured, felt, or touched, or that are in any other way perceptible to the senses, such as clothing, vehicles, furniture, equipment and generally all other moveable goods, but does not include intangible property or real property. - Machinery, equipment, apparatus, or storage structures other than a warehouse or grain elevator - that are installed in, or attached to, buildings or land and that are used in the manufacturing, producing, processing, storing, handling, packaging, displaying, transporting, transmission or distribution of tangible personal property, or in providing a service. - Plumbing, heating, cooling, electrical, electronic and telecommunication systems and components installed on, under or in, or attached to, land, building or structure (known as M&E systems). - Computer software as defined in the Act, including any document or manual designed to facilitate the use of the software. - Electricity.